curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 ![Registered Device](../images/4-migrating-to-passwordless-behavior/registered-device.jpg)

-On all future logins the username authenticator is used first, with the autofilled username.\
+On all future logins the username authenticator is displayed first, with the autofilled username.\
 If the user has WebAuthn keys registered, the selector screen is bypassed.\
 The user is then prompted to insert the YubiKey, and simply taps it to sign in.